Skip to content

 1. Re-download the latest code from GitHub and extract it.

-2. Copy the .deploy.options file from the k8s/helm directory of your previous deployment to the new code directory.
-(If the file doesn't exist, you can ignore this step).
+2. Copy the deploy.options file from the deploy/k8s directory of your previous deployment to the same directory in the new code.
+(If the file does not exist, you can ignore this step).

 🔄 Step 2: Execute the Upgrade

-Navigate to the k8s/helm directory of the updated code and run the deployment script:
+From the repository root of the updated code, run the Kubernetes deployment entrypoint:

 bash

-The script will detect your previous deployment settings (version, image source, etc.) from the .deploy.options file.
+The script will detect your saved deployment settings (components, port policy, image source, etc.) from deploy.options.
 If the file is missing, you will be prompted to enter configuration details.

 💡 Tip If you need to configure voice models (STT/TTS), please edit the corresponding values in values.yaml or pass them via command line.